Disturbance-adaptive Model Predictive Control for Bounded Average Constraint Violations: Introduction

-In this paper, we present a novel disturbance-adaptive model predictive control (DAD-MPC) framework.
-As illustrated in Figure~\ref{fig:dad_concept}, the main idea is to adjust the disturbance model in the MPC formulation based on the current constraint violation condition.
-The contributions of this work are summarized in four points.
-First, DAD-MPC is applicable to stochastic linear time-invariant (LTI) systems with flexible policy choices.
-Second, DAD-MPC does not require exact knowledge of the disturbance distribution.
-Instead, we leverage a data-driven conformal prediction method~\cite{cp_vovk2005} for disturbance quantification.
-Third, by incorporating a robust invariance approach as an auxiliary input constraint, the DAD-MPC ensures recursive feasibility and guarantees asymptotic or robust bounds on average constraint violations.
-Finally, the framework's efficacy is validated through simulations, outperforming state-of-the-art methods.
+In this paper, we propose a DAD-MPC framework for enforcing time-averaged violation bounds under weaker assumptions than existing methods.
+It enables a flexible MPC design without requiring knowledge of the disturbance distribution.
+As illustrated in Figure~\ref{fig:dad_concept}, \change{the main idea is to adapt a confidence variable and the induced disturbance set within the MPC based on the current violation indicator.} A follow-up work~\citep{shi2026disturbance} applies this framework to data-driven building climate control, which reduces energy savings under user-specified comfort violation bounds.
+The contributions of this work are summarized in four points. \begin{itemize}[nolistsep,leftmargin=1.0em] \item The proposed DAD-MPC applies to stochastic linear time-invariant (LTI) systems with flexible policy choices. \item It ensures recursive feasibility and guarantees asymptotic or robust bounds on average violation rate using a robust invariance approach. \item It does not require exact knowledge of the disturbance distribution.
+Instead, we quantify disturbances using data-driven conformal prediction~\citep{cp_vovk2005}. \item Its efficacy is validated through simulations, outperforming state-of-the-art methods. \end{itemize}

-The $i$-th element in a vector $v$ is denoted by $v(i)$. $\N$ and $\N_{+}$ represent the sets of non-negative and positive integers, respectively. $\N_i^j$ denotes the set of consecutive integers $\{i, i + 1, \dots, j\}$. $\mathbf{0}$ denotes a zero vector/matrix with a proper size.
+\textbf{Notation}: The $i$-th element in a vector $z$ is denoted by $z(i)$. $\N$ and $\N_{+}$ represent the sets of non-negative and positive integers, respectively. $\N_i^j$ denotes the set of consecutive integers $\{i, i + 1, \dots, j\}$. $\mathbf{0}$ denotes a zero vector/matrix with a proper size.